ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 3. [Mastering SHiny](https://mastering-shiny.org/)
 4. [Hands-On Machine Learning with R](https://bradleyboehmke.github.io/HOML/)

--   A mini-hackathon where a group designs together and creates a visulaisation and analytic product based on a novel data set.
+-   Greer Humphrey and Owen Churches have begun work on a mini-hackathon where a group designs together and creates a visulaisation and analytic product based on a novel data set.

 #### Frequency